What is life like for girls growing up in rural Kenya?

 Lydia’s Story

 Lydia came from an unstable family living in abject poverty and had to drop out of school in 7th grade.
 By the time she joined Neema in 2017, she had three children.
 While there, she received counseling and was able to forgive herself and others who had hurt her.
-She was a hard worker in class and says she was able to concentrate because her heart was now free.
+She was a hard worker in class and says she was able to concentrate because her heart was freed.

 After graduating in 2019, she started working and saving and eventually opened her own shop.
 Today, she supports herself, her children, and her parents, and when she gets lots of work, she hires other Neema alumni to work for her!
 And because of Neema’s alumni program, she’s continuing to receive counseling and support.